Hiking in San Lorenzo

 7-Hour Route

-This high-difficulty route covers a distance of 12 miles (19 kilometers) and reaches an altitude of 7,870 feet (2,400 meters) above sea level.
-The journey starts with an ascent through the trails of the San Lorenzo ravine towards the Eastern Cordillera, featuring trees typical of the Selva Montana, like cockspur coral trees, walnut trees, laurels, and cedars.
+This high-difficulty route covers a distance of 12 miles (19 kilometres) and reaches an altitude of 7,870 feet (2,400 metres) above sea level.

 Schedule: every day at 10 am.